 Do you have a passion for customer service?

-Above all, you'll be there for our customers to be on hand, when they need us and look to always find the right solution for them.
+Above all, you'll be there for our customers to be on hand when they need us and look to always find the right solution for them.

-What will you learn on the scheme?
+What will you learn during the scheme?